xPolydeuces/programming-notes/web/html.md

 * `<button>`: used to submit the form,
 * `<label>`: can be used to associate a text description with form control.

+# HTML5 specific features

+## Semantic Elements

+HTML5 provides new semantic elements that provide a meaningful description of the structure and content of a web page.
+These elements include:

+* `<header>`: Represents the header of a document or section
+* `<nav>`: Represents a section of a page that contains navigation links
+* `<article>`: Represents a self-contained composition in a document
+* `<section>`: Represents a standalone section of a document
+* `<aside>`: Represents a section of a page that contains content aside from the main content
+* `<footer>`: Represents the footer of a document or section